 The next step for the Shresta lab is to take advantage of these two mouse models to define immune signals that make mice susceptible to or protected from ZIKV infection.
 “We are ultimately interested in drugs or vaccines to prevent the disease,” says Shresta, who has also used immunodeficient mice as models to study dengue virus infection.
 “Being able to test interventions in two animal models, one that succumbs to infection and another that recovers, is a plus.
 Developing vaccines requires access to models representing all scenarios.”

 Other contributors include Matthew Perry Young, Anila Mamidi, Jose Angel Regla-Nava, PhD, and Kenneth Kim, DVM, all from LJI.

-The study was funded by NIAID/NIH grant 1R01 AI116813 and by institutional support from the La Jolla Institute for Allergy and Immunology.
+The study was funded by NIAID/NIH grant 1R01 AI116813 and by institutional support from the La Jolla Institute for Immunology.

 About La Jolla Institute